arun13go/mlops-v2-1/documentation/README.md

 6.  **Staging & Test**

-    The Staging & Test phase can vary with customer practices but typically includes operations such as retraining and testing of the model candidate on production data,  test deployments for endpoint performance, data quality checks, unit testing, and Responsible AI checks for model and data bias.
+    The Staging & Test phase can vary with customer practices but typically includes operations such as retraining and testing of the model candidate on production data along with Features (Feathr store),  test deployments for endpoint performance, data quality checks, unit testing, and Responsible AI checks for model and data bias.
 This phase takes place in one or more dedicated, secure Azure Machine Learning Workspaces.

 7.  **Production Deployment**

     After a model passes the Staging & Test phase, the model can be promoted to production via a human-in-the-loop gated approvals.
 Model deployment options include a Batch Managed Endpoint for batch scenarios or, for online, near-realtime scenarios, either an Online Managed Endpoint or to Kubernetes using Azure Arc.
+The Feathr  store provides features for batch predictions, a low latency serving API for retrieving features for online predictions.
 Production typically takes place in one or more dedicated, secure Azure Machine Learning Workspaces.

 8.  **Monitoring**